tnglemongrass/OrtszeitApp/README.md

 - The app currently uses Munich (48.1351°N, 11.5820°E) as the default location.
 - Ensure you have the necessary environment set up to build and run Fyne applications on Android.
+- Most of this app was developed using the _Cline (prev.
+Claude Dev)_ plugin in VSCode (on [github](https://github.com/cline/cline), on [marketplace](https://marketplace.visualstudio.com/items?itemName=saoudrizwan.claude-dev)).
+The very first lines of code were developed with the commercial model `Anthropic Claude-3-5-Sonnet-20241022`, and iterated further with `Qwen/Qwen2.5-Coder-32B-Instruct`.